Welcome to portfolio of Ivan Hanzha (a.k.a. @vinouuus)

 Artist statement

-Visual storytelling in my artistic practise serves as a medium to perform my main graphic designers task, structuring of the information, in a way that allows to design potentially novel contexts.
+Visual storytelling in my artistic practise serves as a medium to perform my main graphic designers task, structuring of the information, in a way that allows to design potentially novel contexts - by using media like sculpture, print, writing, title-giving and publishing.

-Sourced from my personal interest in literature and my curiosity about semiotics, cultural nuances and themes of belonging and vulnerability, my practise aim to investigate phenomena of the multiplex modern socio- and geopolitical landscape - with recurrent, sometimes satirical references to literature, political, ethnographic and naive motifs.
+Sourced from my personal interest in research and my curiosity about vernacular culture, cultural nuances as well as themes of belonging, vulnerability and self-help, my practise aim to investigate phenomena of the multiplex modern socio- and geopolitical landscape - with recurrent, sometimes satirical references to literature, and both scientific and naive motifs.

 Education: